Walan-ben/Better-RK-forum/README.md

 ---
 # Better-RK-forum
+v0.4

 This extension improves ["Renaissance Kingdoms"](https://www.renaissancekingdoms.com) game forums.

+It adds for both official forums:

+* filters to index.
-It adds filters to new posts lists of both officiel forums.
+* filters to new posts lists.

 # Use
 The extension adds four buttons when browsing one of the new posts pages :